freenas/freenas-docs/userguide/system.rst

 session, as autotune-set tunables are recreated at boot.
 This means that any autotune-set value that is manually changed will revert back to the value set by autotune on reboot.
-To permanently change a value set by autotune, change the description of the tuneable.
+To permanently change a value set by autotune, change the description of the tunable.
 For example, changing the description to *manual override* prevents autotune from reverting that tunable back to the autotune default value.